Background pattern

 • low blood pressure,

-• very low leukocyte counts (white blood cells in the blood) that fight infections,
+• very low leukocyte counts (white blood cells that fight infections),

-• circulatory problems that make the fingers and toes numb and pale,
+• circulatory problems that cause fingers and toes to become numb and pale,

 5. Conservation of HEMANGIOL

-Do not use this medication after the expiration date that appears on the box and on the label of the bottle.
+Do not use this medicine after the expiration date that appears on the box and on the label of the vial.
 The expiration date is the last day of the month indicated.

-Store the bottle in the outer packaging to protect it from light.
-Store the bottle and oral syringe in the case between each use.
+Keep the vial in the outer packaging to protect it from light.
+Store the vial and the oral syringe in the case between each use.
 Do not freeze.

-After the first opening of the bottle, the medication must be used within a maximum period of 2 months.
+After the first opening of the vial, the medicine must be used within a maximum period of 2 months.

 Composition of HEMANGIOL

 • The active ingredient is propranolol.
-Each ml contains 4.28 mg of hydrochloride of propranolol, equivalent to 3.75 mg/ml of propranolol.
+Each ml contains 4.28 mg of propranolol hydrochloride, equivalent to 3.75 mg/ml of propranolol.

 • The other ingredients are hydroxyethylcellulose, sodium saccharin, strawberry flavor (contains propylene glycol), vanilla flavor (contains propylene glycol), citric acid monohydrate, and purified water.
 For more information, see section 2 in "HEMANGIOL contains sodium and propylene glycol".

-• HEMANGIOL is a transparent, colorless, or slightly yellowish oral solution with a fruity odor.
+• HEMANGIOL is a clear, colorless or slightly yellowish oral solution with a fruity odor.

-• It is supplied in an amber-colored glass bottle of 120 ml with a child-resistant screw cap.
+• It is supplied in a 120 ml amber glass bottle with a child-resistant screw cap.
 Package of 1 bottle.

-• With each bottle, a polypropylene oral dosing syringe in mg of propranolol is supplied.
+• A polypropylene oral syringe graduated in mg of propranolol is supplied with each bottle.

 Marketing Authorization Holder